 - Reviewing decision summaries for previously issued Substantial Equivalence Marketing Orders may also provide helpful information.

-- Predicate product information, including STN if applicable
+- Predicate product information, including GF STN if applicable

 - Listing of design features